 A fridge is just a heat pump.
 Run it one way, and you move heat out of a box.
 Run it the other, and you move heat into it.

 The “renewable energy” industry uses this trick to manipulate energy calculations to make it appear as though low gradient “renewable energy” devices return energy.
-When the high gradient energy required in the manufacture, operation, maintenance, and endless replacement of their devices and the devices comprising their manufacturing system is excluded, the energy return ratio of their devices goes up.
-By including it, the return ratio goes negative i.e. their devices return less than was used to create them.
+It works like this: when the high gradient energy required in the manufacture, operation, maintenance, and endless replacement of their devices and the devices comprising their manufacturing system and the devices that make the devices comprising their manufacturing system and the devices that manufacture those devices is excluded, the energy return ratio of their devices goes up.
+When it is included, the return ratio goes negative i.e. their devices return less than was used to create them.
+In every study you will see, they exlude most of the energy not employed directly in the manufacture of the device.

 The “renewable energy” consultant will then claim that, as long as low gradient devices return more energy than is required to obtain it, we can simply scale them up and concentrate the difference.
 But, when this physics-free notion collides with exponential maths, we run quickly out of Britains to mount the devices, and Congo child slave labour to mine the lithium and cobalt.
 See my essay “On the edge of a cliff" (29 June 2024)